compulim/BotFramework-WebChat/packages/acs-chat-adapter/DESIGN.md

 The chat UI can request a resend by presenting the tracking number.
 In this case, it is optional for the chat adapter to create a new tracking number or reuse the existing one.
 If a new tracking number is provided, it must be provided in a synchronous manner.

 On resend, the chat adapter is responsible to update the local-outgoing activity, such as, updating [the delivery status and the tracking number](metadata-associated-with-transcript).

+This design allows the chat adapter to store failing activities in client storage and restore them on another page session.

 ### Alternatives considered